Bearded Dragon Toys: Because our favourite reptiles CAN get bored!

 I'll hold my hand up, my dragons are spoilt.
 We're forever trying to come up with new ways to entertain them, and here's how you can have more fun with your lizards too!

 Pingpong Balls: Sounds simple, is simple.
 Brightly coloured balls are fun to lick, shove about, hide in corners, sit on - all manners of entertainment.
 Cat toy versions are always the prettiest, with stripes and patterns.
-My dragons have a big red one, and a small purple one they like to shove about occasionally.
+My dragons have a big red one, and a small purple one they like to shove about occasionally, and even snap back and forth with us.
+We now have a stripy one with a yellow feather, and a big orange one with spots too!
+Make sure the ball won't fit in their mouths first.

 Climbing Frames: Again, a cheap, easy and thorougly entertaining graft!
 If you know someone with a fruit tree, grab a few sturdy branches when they trim it back.
 Scrub them down, bake them, then enjoy cutting to size and tying firmly with garden string.
 You can design all kinds of frames for your lizard to climb and explore - and you can take it apart and make a whole new one when they get bored!
 Try incorporating some thick cardboard to make interesting platforms to sit and hide under - my dragons can't get enough of it.
 For the REALLY creative, try this link: http://www.lizard-landscapes.com/Fake-rock-wall-beginner.html